You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 What are the best single-coil pickups for Strats?

 Obviously, this is a subjective question.
-In my opinion, the best all-around Strat electronics set you can buy is the Fender Hot Noiseless Strat Single Coil 3-piece Pickup Set.
+The best Stratocaster pickups always depends on your style and sound preference.
+But in my opinion, the best all-around Strat electronics set you can buy is the Fender Hot Noiseless Strat Single Coil 3-piece Pickup Set.
+It combines vintage tone, higher output, and no annoying buzz.
+Need I say more?

 Bridge pickup vs. Neck pickup: What’s the difference?